Prof. Dr. Moritz Diehl - firstname.lastname@example.org

 Final evaluation: The final exam is a written closed book exam.
 Only pencil, paper, a calculator and two A4 sheets (i.e., 4 pages) of self-chosen content are allowed (handwritten).
 For students from the faculty of engineering and the B.Sc.
 Math, this exam is graded.
 Students from the M.Sc.
 Math need to pass the written exam in order to take the graded 11ECTS oral exam.

 Projects: The optional project (3 ECTS) consists in the formulation and implementation of a self-chosen problem of Numerical Optimal Control, resulting in documented computer code, a project report, and a public presentation.
 Project work starts in the last third of the semester.
+Checkout the project guidelines below for more detail.
 For students from the faculty of engineering the project is graded independently from the 6ECTS lecture.
 For students from the B.Sc.
 Math, the grade for the lecture&project 9ECTS module is solely determined by the written exam.
 For students from the M.Sc.
 Math the project is again a prerequisite to the graded 11ECTS oral exam.

-We will meet on the following fridays, always from 2pm to 4pm.
+We will meet on the following fridays.
 All meetings are held virtually via Zoom (see above), but except for the kick-off meeting, none of the meetings will be recorded.
 For lecture 1, there is no recording.
 The chapters refer to the course manuscript from the material section below.

 chap.
 7 to 8.8 (skip 6)